Last month, a new scheme was launched by CRX CarbonBank for electric vehicle charging point operators and fleet owners.

 Furthermore, Singapore’s first foray into carbon trading is intended to start small, beginning with EVs.
 This may make international cooperation on the issue more palatable for other governments.

 There are already policies in place to encourage EV acceleration, and the plan is for Singapore to phase out ICE vehicles by 2040.
 This may serve as a springboard for regional cooperation, especially with Malaysia.
 In fact, there is already a cross-border EV charging service in operation.
-Such companies would benefit from joining the EV acceleration program, and other companies that operate across multiple jurisdictions could serve as a valuable bridge to foster further bilateral or multilateral efforts, beginning with regulation. (not sure if we should cite this as an example cus the city gas rollout is not a governmental collaboration)
+Such companies would benefit from joining the EV acceleration program, and other companies that operate across multiple jurisdictions could serve as a valuable bridge to foster further bilateral or multilateral efforts, beginning with regulation.

 A final lesson that might be important to note is that many of these systems took a significant amount of time to develop, and mature into effective methods of controlling carbon emissions.